 Accredited Investors in America: A Large Increase Since 2013

 We improved our methodology from our 2013 article to better compare how the number of accredited investors is changing over time.
 There are roughly 2.82% more total households in America between 2013 and 2016.
 Even with that increase, the number of new households achieving accreditation was very high.

 We estimate 2,166,415 more accredited households than 2013, increasing from 10,250,625 to 12,417,040.
 There were roughly another 2,217,895 households qualifying on net worth alone.
 That measure went from roughly 9,049,480 to 11,267,375 households.

 What Are Some Accredited Investor Benefits?

 The SEC normally requires that companies and private funds register security offerings with the SEC and make specific disclosures.
 Once an investor qualifies as an Accredited Investor, that investor can invest in private placements which don’t have (as much) SEC scrutiny.
 These companies and investments often have more potential for great gains – with more risk and the fewer disclosures required by law.

-Investments include things such as venture capital funds, angel investments, hedge funds, franchises and other private placements.
+Investments include things such as venture capital funds, angel investments, hedge funds, franchises, the real estate crowdfunding platform RealtyShares, and other private investments and placements.
 Of particular interest to our readers, this also includes many forms and styles of private real estate funds and deals.

 However, reaching Accredited Investor status is necessary but not sufficient to invest in some of these funds and deals.
 Although laws have changed to allow some forms of marketing, funds and consortiums usually maintain their own criteria to allow investment.
 This may include a combination of a minimum investment and other more onerous criteria, such as a varying definition of ‘liquid wealth’.
 Even some smaller ‘lite’ offerings can require minimum investments of a few hundred thousand dollars.